m2osw/snaplogger/README.md

     A set of classes used to declare the log sinks.

-    The library offers the following appenders:
+    This library offers the following appenders:

     - buffer
     - console